Understanding the No-Fault Divorce Process: What Separating Couples Need to Know

 During mediation, couples meet either in person or virtually and a neutral mediator helps them to discuss a way forward, holding conversations about money, property, pensions or arrangements for children.
 The beauty of mediation is that the families retain control, no one is making decisions for them.
 The mediator’s role is to enable the couple to work together to reach an agreement.

-Sometimes, people are nervous about the prospect of meeting with their ex-partner and cannot face the thought of being in the same room.
-In this situation, alternatives as shuttle mediation or hybrid mediation can be considered.
-During shuttle mediation, each party occupies a different space (either physically or virtually) and the mediator moves between them.
-Hybrid, or solicitor-inclusive mediation, involves both parties attending mediation with their legal representatives which means that they can receive advice and support at every stage of the process.
+During shuttle mediation, each party occupies a different space (either physically or virtually), and the mediator moves between them.
+Hybrid, or solicitor-inclusive mediation, involves both parties’ attending mediation with their legal representatives which means that they can receive advice and support at every stage of the process.

 What are your main pieces of advice for separating couples?

-First and foremost, you should avoid rushing into anything.
-Is there any way that your relationship can be saved?
-It is worth trying counselling before considering divorce or dissolution.
 If your relationship is damaged beyond repair then you need to plan how your relationship is going to end and, if you have children, how you are going to break the news to them.

 It is important for both parties to seek legal advice regarding what to do next.
-The divorce and dissolution process is now online – on a government portal – and completing the application yourselves saves quite a bit of money.
+The no-fault divorce process and dissolution process is now online – on a government portal – and completing the divorce application yourselves saves quite a bit of money.
 You can then focus on the more important parts, the finances and the children.

 Obtaining good legal advice at the very start is the key, hopefully from someone who will give you information which you can go away and reflect upon.
 Then you can make informed decisions about what you do next.